Shreyask24/Mental_Health_Companion/README.md

 ---

-## 🚀 Features
+## Features

-- 📅 Daily mood tracking with mood value, label & notes
+- Daily mood tracking with mood value, label & notes
-- 🧾 Stores mood entries in MongoDB
+- Stores mood entries in MongoDB
-- 📊 Retrieve mood history for visualization
+- Retrieve mood history for visualization
-- 🔐 Privacy-first (no authentication required initially)
+- Privacy-first (no authentication required initially)
-- 🌐 Ready to integrate with any frontend (React, Next.js, etc.)
+- Ready to integrate with any frontend (React)

 ---